josiahH-cf/theproductiveprompter/docs/31-days-ai-day-06.md

 # Day 06: Managing Context (Tokens, Memory, and Amnesia)

-## The Reality Check
+## The Core Constraint: No Long-Term Memory
 Here's the reality: AI has no long-term memory of you or your work.
 It won’t remember your project from last week, your coding style, or your business goals—unless you explicitly include those details in the current conversation.
 Each new chat is like talking to a brilliant expert with amnesia: they’ve read every book in the library, but they forget everything you told them as soon as the conversation ends.

-## Mental Models
+## Two Mental Models
 1. **The Amnesiac Expert:** Think of a world-class consultant who forgets everything as soon as they leave the room.
 If you want good results, you have to brief them from scratch *every single time* you start a new discussion.
 2. **LEGO Bricks (Tokens):** AI reads text in chunks called *tokens* (rather than word by word).
-As a rule of thumb, about **1,000 tokens ≈ 750 words** of English text.
-You pay for tokens (in money or in compute resources), and every model has a limit on how many it can handle at once—that limit is the model’s **context window**.
+Rough conversions vary by language and content, so treat any token-to-word estimate as approximate.
+You pay for tokens (in money or in compute resources), and every model has a limit on how much it can handle at once—that limit is the model’s **context window**.

-## The Workflow: Context Management
+## Context Management
 Managing context is an ongoing task when working with AI.
 Here’s a three-part workflow to keep the model on track:

 ### 1. Estimating the "Budget" (Token Awareness)
 **When/Why:** Before you paste a massive block of text or code.
 If your input exceeds the model’s context window (its token limit), the AI will have to *“forget”* the beginning to make room for the end.

 **The Pattern:**
-- **Rule of Thumb:** 1 token ≈ 4 characters (for English text).
+- **Rule of Thumb:** Tokenization varies by model and language.
+If you need accuracy, use your provider’s tokenizer or usage reporting.
 - **Quick Check:** If your input is novel-length (tens of thousands of words), it’s likely too much to feed at once—split it into smaller chunks or summarize it.

 **The Steps:**
 1. Know your model’s context window (max token capacity).
-For example, GPT-4o supports up to ~128k tokens, and Claude 3.5 Sonnet supports up to ~200k.
+Check your provider’s docs for the exact limit.
 2. If your input is huge, stop and ask yourself: **do I really need everything, or just the relevant parts?**
 3. Only provide the content that’s necessary for the task at hand.
 In context management, *less is more*.